-Fraser Health's current year-to-date performance for hospital acquired non-aspiration pneumonia is 8.7, which is not meeting our internal target of 7.3.
-Four sites (Chilliwack, Fraser Canyon, Mission Memorial and Peace Arch) are meeting their internal targets.
+Fraser Health's 2019/20 performance for hospital acquired non-aspiration pneumonia is 8.7, which is not meeting our internal target of 7.3.
+Three sites (Chilliwack, Fraser Canyon and Peace Arch) are meeting their internal targets.
 We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities.